perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 	- Check for the most recent log errors relating to DNS
 - **DNS Server Problems:**
 	- <u>DNS server is not responding with correct information to DNS queries from clients</u>
-		- Check manually added DNS
+		- Check manually added DNS host address records for accuracy